oneeve8/kobble-data/content/tutorialnarrative3.md

 Instructions...

-By the way, you can even edit information in GitHub rather than in Kobble.
+By the way, you can even edit information in GitHub rather than in Kobble if you want to.

 Public and private repository